 Law enforcement officers, and civilians alike, should consider the overall purpose of the knife when purchasing a knife as a tool.
-If all you need is something to cut open boxes, than you can find dozens of “throw-away” knives for much cheaper.
+If all you need is something to cut open boxes, then you can find dozens of knives for much cheaper.

-However, if your knife selection may need to cut a seatbelt to save a crash victim, cut through clothing to expose traumatic injuries, of even be a last-resort self-defense weapon, than the quality of materials and craftsmanship take on much more merit.
-ProTech knives are the later, from our experience, and worthy of consideration despite a price tag higher than several competitors.
+However, if your knife selection may need to cut a seatbelt to save a crash victim, cut through clothing to expose traumatic injuries, or even be a last-resort self-defense weapon, then the quality of materials and craftsmanship take on much more merit.
+ProTech knives are the latter, from our experience, and worthy of consideration despite a price tag that is much higher than several competitors.

-However, the BSD Crew has handled ProTech knives frequently, and they are one of our “must stop” destinations at SHOT Show.
-In our limited exposure to ProTech products under these circumstances we have been impressed with the craftsmanship, fit, handling characteristics, and materials.
+However, the BSD Crew has handled ProTech knives frequently, and they are one of our “must stop” destinations at the SHOT Show.
+In our limited exposure to ProTech products under these circumstances, we have been impressed with the craftsmanship, fit, handling characteristics, and materials.